-The paper looks at the impact of workers remittances on the competitiveness of the receiving economy.
-It extends existing research that concentrated on the exchange rate effects of remittances, the so-called Dutch disease effect, by adding labour market effects.
-The results show that the labour market effects of emigration and remittances have a significant impact on competitiveness that goes beyond the traditional exchange rate effect.
+The paper looks at the impact of migration and workers' remittances on the competitiveness of the home economy.
+It extends existing research that concentrated on the exchange rate effects of remittances, the so-called Dutch disease effect, by adding labor market effects.
+The results show that the labor market effects of emigration and remittances have a significant impact on competitiveness that goes beyond the traditional exchange rate effect.

 |Keywords||Asia, Competitiveness, Dutch disease, Labor market, Monetary policy, Philippines, Remittances|

 |Persistent URL||dx.doi.org/10.1016/j.worlddev.2011.04.019, hdl.handle.net/1765/30933|